UTEP-CS-1/website/labs/8/spec.md

 ## 4) findMinMax

-- Input: a **int[]** array to search and a String that you can assume will either take on the value "min" or "max" only.
+- Input: a `int[]` array to search and a `String` that you can assume will either take on the value `"min"` or `"max"` only.
-- Output: the minimum or maximum value found in the given array, depending on which is specified by the String parameter.
+- Output: the minimum or maximum value found in the given array, depending on which is specified by the String parameter, as an `int`.

 {: .hint }
-First check if find is equal to "min" or "max" and then perform the needed operations.
+First check if find is equal to `"min"` or `"max"` and then perform the needed operations.

 Example for input array containing `-3, 72, 39, -94, 5`:
-- If "min": -94
+- If `"min"`: -94
-- If "max": 72
+- If `"max"`: 72

 In your `main` method, create this int array and call upon `findMinMax` each way to test your implementation by verifying the returned values are as expected.